San Diego free speech fight: 100th anniversary

 On January 6, 2012, protesters from Occupy San Diego invoked the 1912 free speech fight while arguing against an encroachment law in 2012 by using soapboxes as props while observing the 100th anniversary of the San Diego free speech fight.

 On January 8, Ben Reitman's great-granddaughter took part in a commemoration event at 5th and E.

 On February 7, the San Diego City Council issued a proclamation to "express its deep dismay for our predecessor's actions and formally reiterates the Council’s repudiation of this shameful ordinance."
 The proclamation was presented to representatives of the ACLU and local labor officials but members of Occupy San Diego who were present reminded the public of a similar municipal code that was currently being used to arrest peaceful protesters.

 Through February 12, an exhibit featuring art and historical exploration of California labor history hosted by Under the Perfect Sun co-author Jim Miller and labor leader Lorena Gonzalez was displayed at Centro Cultural de la Raza in Balboa Park.

+On April 12, 2012, the San Diego Imperial Counties Labor Council applied to the City of San Diego Historical Resources Board to designate the "San Diego Free Speech Site at Heller’s Corner" a commemorative historic site that "does not include any specific built environment features such as buildings or paving, as the existing features do not date to the period of significance."
+The item passed by unanimous consent on April 26.